 For the necessary leaps in innovation through automation, digitization and intelligent train applications, a continuous power supply and data communication in freight trains is a prerequisite.
 The coupling between the wagons is a crucial component here.

-The key element for the future Full Digital Freight Train is therefore the Digital Automatic Coupler (DAC), which automatically couples not only the mechanics and the air brake pipes, but also the power and data lines, thus enabling the required power and data supply across the entire freight train.
+The key element for the future Full Digital Freight Train is therefore the Digital Automatic Coupler (DAC), which automatically couples not only the mechanics and the air brake pipes, but also the power lines and communication system, thus enabling the required power and data supply across the entire freight train.

 The most important requirement for the DAC is its reliability.
 It must operate reliably in the harsh operating environment of freight trains, where, e.g., wagons collide at up to 12 kmph during coupling.
 In particular, the e-couplers in the DAC with the electrical contacts for power and data are subjected to massive stress.
 The key to achieving maximum reliability is therefore to reduce the number of electrical contacts to be coupled to a minimum.